chizobavictory/thrindle-task/readme.md

 ### Thrindle Payment API Documentation
 # Overview
-The Thrindle Payment API allows authorized consumers to make money transfers using the Paystack payment gateway.
+The Thrindle Payment API allows users to signup, get OTP and login and recieve a token.
+Authorized consumers can make money transfers using the Paystack payment gateway.
 Additionally, users can retrieve and search their transaction history.

 # Stack
 - Node.js